OmarMuhammedAli/Trivia/README.md

 # Full Stack Trivia API
-This project is a game where users can test their knowledge answering trivia questions.
-The task for the project was to create an API and test suite for implementing the following functionality:
+This appilcation is an interactive game where players can test their knowledge answering trivia questions.
+The main tasks were to create a Flask RESTful API, essential database models, and a test suite for implementing the following functionality:

 1) Display questions - both all questions and by category.
 Questions should show the question, category and difficulty rating by default and can show/hide the answer.
 2) Delete questions.